ytsaurus/ytsaurus/yt/docs/README.md

 ```
 |-- ytsaurus/yt/docs/       # Documentation project root.
-    |-- ru/                 # Here, content in Russian is stored.
+    |-- ru/                 # Here, content of the Russian documentation is stored.
         |-- toc.yaml        # This file describes table of contents of the Russian documentation.
         |-- user-guide/     # Sources of the user guide section.
         |-- admin-guide/